karenjex/pgodemo/README.md

   - Step by step process on how to get your infrastructure configured to a desired state.
   - `yum install...`, config wizard, allocate storage, etc.
   - Can be complex
+  - Often relies on one, or maybe a few people, running commands or scripts that go undocumented, or kept out of version control
-  - Configuration creep.
-How do you know that the thousands of databases are all the same?
+  - Configuration creep: How do you know that all your databases are all the same?
   - Process does not scale very well
 - Declarative